LeoEatle/tinypng-cli/README.md

 Use `async/await` to implement chaining network request.

 No babel used.
-So it only support Node 8+.
+So it is only supported in Node 8+.

 PR welcomed!